szepeviktor/html-validate/docs/rules/element-permitted-parent.md

 Some elements have restrictions for what parent element they can have.
 For instance, the parent of `<body>` element must the `<html>` element.

-This rule does not validate the document root element, e.g. while the `<body>` element can only have `<html>` as parent if there is no parent at all it is assumed to be valid usage.
+Unless {@link usage#embedded embedding} is configured this this rule does not validate the document root element, e.g. while the `<body>` element can only have `<html>` as parent if there is no parent at all it is assumed to be valid usage.
+When embedding is configured the this rules acts as if the configured element wraps the document.

 ## Rule details